Zelma Wyche: Political activism and career

 Wyche was reelected twice in regular elections, and served in total for more than two terms as chief, until June 30, 1978.
 He was succeeded by Howard Claxton Sr.

-Wyche also served as chairman of the Black Caucus for Louisiana's 5th congressional district.
+Wyche served as chairman of the political action commission of the Louisiana's 5th congressional district Black Caucus.
 This district was long represented by Otto Passman (D) (1947-1977), a white conservative who was first elected in the years of disenfranchisement of blacks and was a critic of civil rights legislation.
 Passman was defeated in the 1976 Democratic primary by Jerry Huckaby.
 (The 5th district was redrawn in 2013 following reapportionment after the 2010 census.)

 In 1972, Wyche was elected as a chairman of the Louisiana delegation to the Democratic National Convention, which met in Miami Beach, Florida, and nominated the McGovern-Shriver ticket.
 Newly elected Governor Edwin Edwards (D) attended the convention.
 After he refused to back party nominee George McGovern, Edwards was snubbed by the Louisiana delegation.
 Leon Irwin, III (1936-2006), a former Democratic National Committeeman from New Orleans, attributed the snub to Wyche, and said that he was one who "knows a great deal about politics but has very bad manners."
 Edwards was unhappy with the McGovern nomination; he predicted that incumbent President Richard M. Nixon [a Republican] would win the electoral vote of Louisiana.
 In keeping with the increasing shift of white Democrats to Republican candidates, Nixon carried much of the South in 1972.

 In 1978, Wyche was a dinner guest of U.S. President Jimmy Carter at Blair House in Washington, D.C.

 In 1986, Wyche was elected mayor; he defeated the Republican candidate, William Ellis Buckner (born c.
 1929), 1,891 votes (55.4 percent) to 1,525 (44.6 percent).
 Two other African-American candidates were eliminated in the nonpartisan blanket primary: incumbent Democratic Mayor Leander A. "Doc" Anthony, who finished in a strong third-place showing; and Adell Williams, Tallulah's first African-American mayor, elected in 1974.